 Introduction

-Powdered creamers and 3-in-1 coffee mixes are convenient, affordable, and widely consumed by people who enjoy creamy, sweet coffee without adding separate milk or sugar.
+Powdered creamers and 3-in-1 coffee mixes are convenient and affordable.
+They are widely consumed by people who enjoy creamy, sweet coffee without adding separate milk or sugar.

 However, many of these products contain hidden trans fats, associated with significant health risks, especially when consumed regularly.